 How do I register?

-We offer online registration only.
-You must complete a separate registration for each camper but family information will auto-enter in subsequent registrations.
+All Registration is online (click here to go to our registration site).
+You must complete a separate registration for each camper, but family information will auto-enter in subsequent registrations.
 After registering, you will receive a confirmation by email that your registration was received.
 Acceptance to the program is not guaranteed until you receive an enrollment summary.

 When do you begin accepting applications?

 Priority Registration for returning camp families and Potomac families begins January 24.

 All registration is online, and is on a first-come, first-served basis.
 Registration continues until programs fill.